 Categorisation Project

-All JSCs will test the purpose-led qualification reform approach on a selection of existing qualifications within the industries they support.
-Each JSC will produce a report with insights and advice for the Design Group’s consideration.
+All JSCs tested the purpose-led qualification reform approach on a selection of existing qualifications within the industries they support.
+Each JSC has produced a report with insights and advice, which are now being considered by the Design Group and Skills Ministers.

-Skills Insight is reviewing available data to create a model for categorising each qualification into one of the three purposes.
-We will then use this model to assign purposes to a test group of qualifications.
-A manual check of the categorisation outcome will be performed to analyse the success of the model and inform any further adjustments.
+Skills Insight reviewed available data to create a model for categorising each qualification into one of the three purposes.
+We then used this model to assign purposes to a test group of qualifications.
+A manual check of the categorisation outcome was performed to analyse the success of the model and inform further adjustments.

-JSC reports to the Design Group will seek to answer the following questions:
+JSC reports to the Design Group sought to answer the following questions:

 • Are the three qualification purposes adequately defined?